 - Submitted for and posted TCEQ Notice of Intent (NOI) for stormwater discharges.
-The NOI and large construction site notices are posted on the Contractor's Equal Employment Opportunity board in front of the field office to address accessibility concerns. - Implemented proper vegetation clearing practices including installing sediment and erosion control measures prior to beginning the clearing and grubbing work. - " Minimized disturbance to aquatic resources during clearing and grubbing by installing silt fence between the construction site and watercourse to prevent sedimentation and equipment from encroaching on protected areas and installing temporary crossings to allow construction equipment to cross various tributary streams. - Focused on addressing several erosion control items identified in a letter from TCEQ by installing additional rock filter dams, erosion control blankets, mulch, topsoil, and temporary seeding on
+The NOI and large construction site notices are posted on the Contractor's Equal Employment Opportunity board in front of the field office to address accessibility concerns. - Implemented proper vegetation clearing practices including installing sediment and erosion control measures prior to beginning the clearing and grubbing work. - Minimized disturbance to aquatic resources during clearing and grubbing by installing silt fence between the construction site and watercourse to prevent sedimentation and equipment from encroaching on protected areas and installing temporary crossings to allow construction equipment to cross various tributary streams. - Focused on addressing several erosion control items identified in a March 20107 letter from TCEQ by installing additional rock filter dams, erosion control blankets, mulch, topsoil, and temporary seeding on back and side slopes as construction progressed and performing silt excavation downstream of areas where erosion control measures were previously inadequate.

-- back and side slopes as construction progressed and performing silt excavation downstream of areas where erosion control measures were previously inadequate. - Reduced the amount of runoff at soil stockpile locations by reducing the grade of the stockpile side slopes. - Performed weekly inspections to ensure the measures are operating correctly. - " Implemented the Environmental Protection Training Plan by providing staff access to the TxDOT Environmental Management System training website. - " Avoided impacts to streams during construction until mitigation was secured.
+- Is currently working with the Authority to develop a response to a TCEQ letter transmitted to the NET RMA August 2017.
+The letter included provisions and timeframes for completion of the following activities: removal of accumulated sediment at areas surring the project Site, evaluation of the effectiveness of the existing sediment and erosion controls, and evaluation of approprial soil stabilization measures.
+The response will include a construction plan to address in a timley manner all items noted the letter. - " Reduced the amount of runoff at soil stockpile locations by reducing the grade of the stockpile side slopes. - " Performed weekly inspections to ensure the measures are operating correctly. - Implemented the Environmental Protection Training Plan by providing staff access to the TxDOT Environmental Management System training website. - " Avoided impacts to streams during construction until mitigation was secured.